 After going through an intensive research process to narrow down our short list of top products in this space, we tested most of our top five to be sure that these products are worth your time.
 Guided by experts, we spend hours looking into the factors that matter and test to verify manufacturer claims.

 We know it can be hard to find time to hit the gym.
 But you don’t have to when there’s an exercise bike in your living room.
 These stationary bikes can help you achieve your fitness goals, all while you save money and hassle.

 With all the bikes on the market, you should consider the bike type.
 There are the more traditional upright bikes, spinning bikes that mimic road bikes, and recumbent bikes that recline.
 Also keep in mind the bike’s weight limit, adjustability, ease of use, resistance, and preset programs.
-Our reviews cover all of the above, along with price range.

 Let's take a look at the most common types of exercise bikes and their main features.

 Upright exercise bikes are the standard type of stationary bike that most users are familiar with.

 Users sit in an upright position, not crouched forward like on a road bike.